dddrrreee/cs140e-24win/notes/makefiles/README.md

 ### tl;dr

-This directory goes over possibly the only two `Makefiles` you will need in your career and why they are written the way they are.
-We also give a variant of the fancy one that does thing a bit simpler with more error checking.
+This directory goes over possibly the only two `Makefiles` you will need in your career, a simple one and a fancy one, and why they are written the way they are.
+We also give a third variant that does things with less machinery than the fancy version.

  1. [basic-makefile-unix](./basic-makefile-unix) which works through
     everything in a simple way.
 The final `Makefile` should work for